vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 #### Methods
 * `createContext` - Loads a cart, then fetching available payment methods for the loaded cart.
 At the end, a method stores a response inside `paymentObject`.
 * `buildDropinConfiguration` - `(config: AdyenConfigBuilder): any` - Builds a configuration object for Adyen's Web Drop-In.
 * `payAndOrder` - Setting value of the custom field called `makePaymentRequest` in the commercetools' payment object.
 Commercetools will send it to the Adyen and give you the response.
-As a last step, a method is storing a response inside the `paymentObject`.
+As the last step, a method is storing a response inside the `paymentObject`.
 * `submitAdditionalPaymentDetails` - Setting value of the custom field `submitAdditionalPaymentDetailsRequest` in the commercetools' payment.
 Commercetools will send it to the Adyen and give you the response.
-As a last step, a method is storing a response inside the `paymentObject`.
+As the last step, a method is storing a response inside the `paymentObject`.

 ```ts
 interface AdyenConfigBuilder {